 March 2014: Eastern Eastern Europe (Pinge & Wang II: The Rewangering) – Estonia, Latvia, Lithuania, Ukraine, Transnistria, Moldova, Romania (plus bonus Cyprus)

 March 2015: Round the Caspian Sea – Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, Kazakhstan, Armenia, Nagorno-Karabakh, Georgia.

 October 2016: In the words of the great bard Shakira – it’s time for Africa!
 Bottom Right to be exact – Abu-Dhabi, Uganda, Rwanda, Tanzania (including Zanzibar), Malawi, Zambia, Zimbabwe and Mozambique.

-2018 – Trans-Mongolian Train with Added Bonuses (need to think off a more catchy name for this one wethinks) – Russia, Abkhazia, South Ossetia, More Russia, Mongolia, China and hopefully…BONUS NORTH KOREA!
+March 2019 – Trans-Mongolian Train with Added Bonuses (need to think off a more catchy name for this one wethinks) – Russia, Abkhazia, South Ossetia, More Russia, Top of Kazakhstan, Mongolia, China and hopefully…BONUS NORTH KOREA!

 About the 2 Girls (and their trusty 1 cup)